-At Finca Rio Perla we have horses, dairy cattle, chickens, tilapia fish ponds, vegetable gardens and greenhouses, many different kinds of fruit trees, coffee, cocoa, banana, plantain, macadamia nut, and lots of nature related activities such as horseback riding, hiking, swimming, fishing, bird watching, checking out the farm, and just "being with nature".
+At Finca Rio Perla there are horses, dairy cattle, chickens, tilapia fish ponds, vegetable gardens and greenhouses, many different kinds of fruit trees, coffee, cocoa, banana, plantain, macadamia nut, and lots of nature related activities such as horseback riding, hiking, swimming, fishing, bird watching, checking out the farm, and just "being with nature".
 We have been planting coffee and cocoa trees at all elevations, and renovating our macadamia orchard.
 We are also planting fruit trees, trees for wood and shade... and for attracting birds.
 We grow sugarcane and have a 150 year-old sugar cane mill (trapiche) to make freshly squeezed sugar cane juice (you can mill your own sugar cane juice), and sugar cane honey.
 Using cow manure, we have a worm composter to make new super-nutrient-rich soil (lumbricompost), and a biodigestor that generates gas that we use in the kitchen to pasteurize milk and for cooking.
 We also have some fermentation tanks where we brew natural foliar fertilizers.
-The biodigestor, worm composter, and natural foliar fertilizers are adaptations of technologies from nearby Earth University.
+The biodigestor, worm composter, and natural foliar fertilizers are adaptations of technologies from nearby EARTH University.

 Our many amazing waterfalls and natural pools are breathtaking and fun.
 Go horseback riding (we have horses for riders of different sizes and experience), hiking to waterfalls, swim in the natural ponds, go tilapia fishing in our ponds, take a walk through the fields and forests, see the birds and flowers, or just sit back and relax.
 That's PURA VIDA!